seadowg/cv/cv.md

 * Source and lead teams from within Pivotal to build new features for React/Rails web app
 * Coordinated moving from a hosted product to a self installed/on premise one
-* Maintain open source project (https://postfacto.io)
+* Currently managing open source project (https://postfacto.io)

 ## Education